-To close the powered trunk (if equipped), do one of the following:
+To close the liftgate, do one of the following:

-- Touch the associated Close button on the touchscreen. - Press the switch located by the rear trunk's exterior handle. - Double-click the rear trunk button on the key fob.
+- Touch the associated Close button on the touchscreen. - Double-click the rear trunk button on the key fob. - Press the switch located on the underside of the liftgate

-If the powered trunk senses an obstruction when closing, it stops moving and sounds two chimes.
+If the liftgate senses an obstruction when closing, it stops moving and chimes two times.
 Remove the obstruction and try closing it again.